gokaran-dev/LoRa/README.md

 - Many intermediate files and different implementation attempts are included.
 - We explored communication using two ESP modules.
 - Integration of gas sensors and conversion algorithms were also part of the project.
-- Some files are missing as multiple approaches were tested and discarded.
+- Many files and alternative implementations are lost to time, sadly.

 ## 🎓 About